-Certain information about your online activity is automatically logged by the software, such as the date you last entered the course, the number of discussion board messages read, the number of discussion board messages posted, and which course content pages you have read.
+The software automatically logs certain information about your online activity, such as the date you last entered the course, the number of discussion board messages read, the number of discussion board messages posted, and which course content pages you have read.
 This information will only be used if your participation is questionable.
 Most of the time this information is unnecessary as your attendance and active participation will be evident by your completion of the weekly assignments and discussion topics.